Bloc/portfolio-kami/_posts/2017-06-22-the-coding-experience.md

 _Fundamentals_ are very very important.

 ### Mentorship
-Mentorship is often an understated but an important aspect of learning to code.A mentor will not only guide you through the pain points when you're stuck,but also guide on best practises,design patterns,potential hiccups, and be a constant encouragement throughout your journey.While I was fortunate enough to have been assigned a mentor from my web development bootcamp,I understand not everyone will be as lucky.But there are ways.
+Mentorship is often an understated but an important aspect of learning to code.A mentor will not only guide you through the pain points when you're stuck,but also provide guidance on best practises,design patterns,potential hiccups, and be a constant encouragement throughout your journey.While I was fortunate enough to have been assigned a mentor from my web development bootcamp,I understand not everyone will be as lucky.But there are ways.

 - Reach out to your network of friends and colleagues and seek help.
 - Go to tech meetups in your area.